 As can be seen, this type of resorption results in the inflammation of connective tissue and damages the tooth structure from the outside in.
 The cementum and the root inside it can be affected by this.
 The most common cause of external root resorption is trauma.

 How Is Root Resorption Treated?

 Treatment for root resorption depends on the cause and severity of the problem.
 If root resorption is occurring due to bacterial infection, you may be recommended a root canal treatment to prevent further damage to the tooth.

 The tooth that’s undergoing root resorption can stay in the mouth for a long time.
 Your dentist may not recommend extracting it unless the case is too severe.
-However, if there’s a need for extraction or you’ve lost the tooth, your dentist may recommend restorative treatment like a dental implant with a crown fitted on top.
+However, if there’s a need for extraction or you’ve lost the tooth, your dentist may recommend restorative treatment like a dental implants Turkey with a crown fitted on top.